kentdlee/Pages/index.rst

 ------------------------------------

 It's never too early to learn to program.
-My experience has shown me that students as early as elementary age can learn to program.
-They really enjoy it.
-But it's not too late to start in college or even after college either!
+My experience has shown me that students as early as elementary age enjoy creating really cool programs.
+And it's not too late to start in college or even after college either!

 I have written several textbooks and other curricula for Computer Science.
 They are listed below along with